 What is an Isar?

 An Isar is a Christian of mixed Hebrew and Gentile heritage who practices a unique form of Hebraic Christianity, distinct from Messianic Judaism, that blends the ancient with the modern.
 The word "Isar" is an English term that comes from the Aramaic word, "Isaraya", meaning "one who is of or characterized by a bond."
 Literal English translations of the term include "bondkeeper" and "bondservant."
 We belong to the broader ethnic group known as "Shamerim" in Hebrew and "Naṭorin" in Aramaic, both meaning 'Keepers' and refering to the historical Samaritan Israelites.
-While Isars may be considered "Judaic," since we accept Zion as God's chosen sanctuary and Yeshua as the Messiah/Taheb, we prefer to be described as "Isaric," "Hebrew," or "Hebraic," as this avoids Judeocentrism and cultural stereotypes.
+While Isars may be considered "Judaic," since we accept Zion as God's chosen sanctuary and Yeshua as the Messiah/Taheb, we prefer to be described as "Isaric," "Hebrew," or "Hebraic," as this avoids Judeocentrism and old cultural stereotypes.
 Ancestrally, we are mixed descendants of northern Hebrew tribes who were cut off from the Mosaic covenant and exiled from the Holy Land circa 720 BC by Sargon of Assyria, particularly, but not exclusively, from two distinct Israelite lineages: (1) from diaspora Samaritans of Byzantine Salona (Dalmatia), and (2) from the Bnei Makir (sons of Machir).